ioos/Cloud-Sandbox/DEPLOYMENT.md

 ### Recovering Terraform State

-In case you've already deployed cloud resources but your local copy of Cloud Sandbox is destroyed or you work on multiple copies, you can restore the Terraform state from the remote S3 bucket by simply running `terraform init -backend-config=config.s3.tfbackend` again.
+In case you've already deployed cloud resources but your local Cloud Sandbox terraform directory/files are destroyed or or lost, or if you work on multiple copies, you can restore the Terraform state from the remote S3 bucket by simply running `terraform init -backend-config=config.s3.tfbackend` again.
 If you were using a custom workspace, switch to that workspace with `terraform workspace select`.
 Once you run `terraform plan` you should see that no new resources need to be created.

 *© Copyright 2025 RPS Group.
 All rights reserved.*